mnlcz/writeups/Writerside/topics/Bandit.md

 echo I am user bandit23 | md5sum | cut -d ' ' -f 1
 ```

 That is enough for getting the name of the file that contains the password in /tmp/.
-The one liner for replicating the logic and printing the password will be:
+The one-liner for replicating the logic and printing the password will be:

 ```shell
 echo I am user bandit23 | md5sum | cut -d ' ' -f 1 | awk '{ print "/tmp/" $1 }' | xargs cat